 Rabbi Jonathan Kligler served as the spiritual leader of Kehillat Lev Shalem, the Woodstock Jewish Congregation, from 1988 through 2022 when he retired.
 The WJC community is grateful to Rabbi Jonathan and his many years of service to our community.

-Rabbi Jonathan Kligler has served as the spiritual leader of Kehillat Lev Shalem, the Woodstock Jewish Congregation, since 1988.
-Over these years Rabbi Jonathan, as he is called, has overseen the growth of the congregation from a small once-a-month gathering into a thriving Jewish community with 350 member families and thousands of friends and supporters.
+While Rabbi Jonathan, as he is called, was the rabbi of the WJC he oversaw the growth of the congregation from a small once-a-month gathering into a thriving Jewish community with over 300 member families and thousands of friends and supporters.
 The synagogue is known throughout the Hudson Valley of New York and beyond for its welcoming and heart-opening atmosphere, innovative and inspiring approach to religious practice, and great music.